mooreniemi/choclety/README.md

 Input: an api spec file.

-Output: a useful graph of your api.
+Output: a useful graph of your api, and maybe your api itself.

 Here's a screenshot of the example output, with shortest path to your revenue generating node highlighted: